Why is No-code Becoming “In” All of a Sudden?🔗

 Members of the much-talked-about Gen Z are graduating from college and joining the workforce.
 This changes the whole ballgame because of how immersed these people have been in technology from the moment they were born—they are digital natives.

 Gen Zers learn online, socialize online (they feel at home on social media), fight online, and are generally much more comfortable using technology than the generations that preceded them.
 While their parents might get frustrated and stressed operating different digital tools, using apps has become second nature to Gen Z. Employers are looking to leverage this capability by putting Gen Zers in a position they can make a difference using no-code tools.

 The impact of the pandemic🔗

 The digital transformation that was already in place before the Covid-19 pandemic has accelerated in a world of lockdowns, working from home, and video conferences.
-U.S. e-commerce sales saw a 32.4% increase in 2020 over the previous year and online sales have become a lifeline for even small businesses.
+U.S. e-commerce sales saw a 32.4 percent increase in 2020 over the previous year and online sales have become a lifeline for even small businesses.
 The bakery on your street, the florist in the neighborhood, or the dairy producer in the countryside have all turned to e-commerce platforms in order to cope with the challenges of the pandemic.
 This definitely had an impact on no-code platforms, making e-commerce templates one of the most popular no-code tools.
-On the other hand, remote work seems to have changed the work life forever: 83% of employers and 71% of employees think that remote work has been a success, so it is a trend that is here to stay in one form or another.
+On the other hand, remote work seems to have changed the work life forever: 83 percent of employers and 71 percent of employees think that remote work has been a success, so it is a trend that is here to stay in one form or another.
 No-code platforms facilitate this trend by automating certain processes and making it possible for employees to collaborate online.

 Code2 was developed by a team whose members were part of the work force through all the changes that took place in the software industry in the last decade.
 Thus, the platform evolved accordingly in response to the demands of the industry.
 Now, Code2 is ready to help startups and individuals fulfill their potential in the face of those challenges.